sauce-archives/isign/README.rst

 for the `iOS Real Device Cloud <https://saucelabs.com/press-room/press-releases/sauce-labs-expands-mobile-test-automation-cloud-with-the-addition-of-real-devices-1>`__, which allows customers to test apps and websites on real iOS devices. ``isign`` has been successfully re-signing submitted customer apps in production since June 2015.

-Goals for this library include:

-* ongoing maintenance as new versions of iOS are released
-* speed improvements via parallelization and caching
-* better documentation of the data structures involved in code signing (``LC_CODE_SIGNATURE``)
-* public continuous integration.
-Currently Sauce Labs uses a private `Jenkins <https://jenkins-ci.org>`__ server to test every change to this library, and publish an `isign PyPI package <https://pypi.python.org/pypi/isign>`__, but that should be more public.
-* the thrilling work of code cleanups

 This project not have an official code of conduct, yet, but one is forthcoming.
 Please contribute to discussion `here <https://github.com/saucelabs/isign/issues/6>`__.